 I don’t know how it happened.
 I told them “No” at least 20 times.
-I knew all about the carpet showroom routine since it was my third visit to one.
+But I actually purchased a Turkish carpet!
+Since it was my third visit to a carpet showroom I knew all about the routine.
 “Third time’s the charm” is a proverb that means one is sure to succeed at a task or event on the third try.
-They succeeded and I crumbled.
+They succeeded; I crumbled.

 It just arrived today!

 In January 2019 Meet You in the Morning returned in to many of these same sites.
 Links to additional stories and photos: The Greek Cuisine, A is for Athens, Our Peloponnesian Odyssey, Do Laundry… or Go Naked, National Treasure, Cost of Travel: Greece